saitejaseemala/gmail-clone/gmail-clone/README.md

 ## Live Hosting URL

 Not responsive for mobile yet.
-Open in desktop.
+Please open in desktop.
-Sorry for that 🙂
+My apologies to all the mobile users 🙂

 liveURL: https://clone-d9d62.web.app